Newfoundland Breeding Bird Atlas Travel Support

 - Survey costs should not be split between applications

-After your survey, fill in the form below and return it to Birds Canada, keeping in mind that you will need to provide a cheque, e-mail money transfer (EMT), OR credit card payment equivalent to your total expenses and any additional donations.
-Once we process your application, we will then send you a cheque for the total amount of your documented expenses and later you will receive a charitable receipt for tax purposes.
+After your survey, fill in the form below and return it to Birds Canada, keeping in mind that you will need to provide a cheque, e-mail money transfer (EMT), OR credit card payment equivalent to your total expenses (and any additional donation).
+These funds will be deposited by Birds Canada, but once we process your application, we will send you a cheque for the total amount of your documented expenses along with a charitable receipt for tax purposes.

 Due date: 1 December each calendar year.
 All applications received after this date will be processed the following calendar year.